cshum/imagor/README.md

       S3_LOADER_BUCKET: mybucket # enable S3 loader by specifying bucket
       S3_LOADER_BASE_DIR: images # optional

       S3_STORAGE_BUCKET: mybucket # enable S3 storage by specifying bucket
       S3_STORAGE_BASE_DIR: images # optional

       S3_RESULT_STORAGE_BUCKET: mybucket # enable S3 result storage by specifying bucket
       S3_RESULT_STORAGE_BASE_DIR: images/result # optional
     ports:
       - "8000:8000"
 ```

-- `Loader` loads image without saving it.
-Enable `Loader` where you wish to load images from, but not modifying it e.g. static directory.
-- `Storage` loads and saves the original image.
-This allows subsequent requests for the same image loads directly from the storage, instead of HTTP source.
-- `Result Storage` loads and saves the processed image.
-This allows subsequent request of the same parameters loads from the result storage, saving processing resources.

 ### Imagor Endpoint